“My Unparalleled Adventure”

 My wife and I have travelled extensively, but we are not fans of group tours and have always made our own arrangements and traveled on our own.
 When we made the decision to visit Burgundy, however, we decided to investigate a tour because, as wine lovers, we were aware of the complexity and diversity of the Burgundy terroirs, and we recognized the need for some expert guidance.
 We met a couple who recommended Ken and Carolyn’s Your Key To Burgundy, and after our initial meeting with Carolyn, the decision was easy.

-We then travelled by private van to Burgundy where we spent four more nights in a very comfortable apartment in Pommard, where Carolyn and Ken have their own home.
+We then traveled by private van to Burgundy where we spent four more nights in a very comfortable apartment in Pommard, where Carolyn and Ken have their own home.

 Pommard is a lovely little village, surrounded by vineyards, just a couple of miles from Beaune, which is situated in the center of the famous Côte d’Or of the Burgundy wine region.
 From there we were treated to prearranged visits at several vineyards from north to south, sampling fabulous Chardonnays and Pinot Noirs and continuing to enjoy superb French cuisine.
 We would have been unlikely to discover all these places in weeks of exploring on our own.
 Finally we were transported back to Paris by a private driver, where we spent a few days on our own.